These are the snake species you should give a wide berth.

 Most snakes are completely harmless, and a snakebite requires only minor first aid.
 Most are more likely to run from you.

 There are, however, some dangerous snakes out there.
-Here are five North American venomous snakes you'll want to stay away from.
+Here are six North American venomous snakes you'll want to stay away from.

 There are five different subspecies of copperhead snakes (Agistrodon contortrix) living in this continent.
 Coloration is usually a dark brown or "copper" color, but they can be grey as well.